tmpim/casket-docs/docs/cli.md

 #### -pidfile

 The pidfile to write.
 Used with automated environments.
-Caddy will write a file containing the current process ID.
+Casket will write a file containing the current process ID.

 #### -plugins

-Lists the plugins registered with Caddy.
-Caddy will terminate after printing; it will not serve sites.
+Lists the plugins registered with Casket.
+Casket will terminate after printing; it will not serve sites.

 #### -port

 The default port to listen on.
-This is usually used with `-host` to quickly get simple sites up and running without a Caddyfile.
+This is usually used with `-host` to quickly get simple sites up and running without a Casketfile.

 #### -quic

 Enables experimental QUIC support.
-See [the QUIC wiki page](https://github.com/caddyserver/caddy/wiki/QUIC) for more details how to experiment with QUIC.
+See [the QUIC wiki page](https://github.com/tmpim/casket/wiki/QUIC) for more details how to experiment with QUIC.

 #### -quiet

 Quiet mode.
-If quiet, Caddy will not print informational initialization output, only the addresses being served.
+If quiet, Casket will not print informational initialization output, only the addresses being served.

 #### -revoke

 Hostname for which to revoke the SSL certificate.
-Caddy will stop after revocation is complete; it will not serve sites if this option is used.
-The certificate must be under Caddy's management.
+Casket will stop after revocation is complete; it will not serve sites if this option is used.
+The certificate must be under Casket's management.

 ::: warning
 Revocation is meant for compromised private keys only.
 Do not revoke a certificate to renew it.